Fish Oil Forms: EE vs. TG Oils – Part 1

 Ethyl Ester (EE) form and Triglcyeride (TG) form are the most common types of fish oils.

 The TG form is naturally found in fish.
 But it can’t be concentrated.
-To produce a concentrated pharmaceutical grade fish oil, it is necessary to convert the TG form into EE.
+To produce an ultra-concentrated or pharmaceutical grade fish oil, it is necessary to convert the TG form into EE.

 The science suggests that the PL form is likely the best absorbed of the bunch.